Seattle: Sports

 Seattle Reign FC, a founding member of the National Women's Soccer League, was founded in 2012, holding their home games in Seattle from 2014 to 2018 and again since 2022.
 The team name was chosen to honor the defunct women's basketball team of the same name.
 The club played at the Starfire Sports Complex in nearby Tukwila for the league's inaugural 2013 season before moving to Seattle Center's Memorial Stadium in 2014.
 Under new management, the team moved to Tacoma's Cheney Stadium in 2019, before moving to Seattle's Lumen Field in 2022.
 In 2020, OL Groupe, the parent company of French clubs Olympique Lyonnais and Olympique Lyonnais Féminin, became the team's majority owner and rebranded the club as OL Reign.
 The Seattle Reign name was restored in 2024.

 The Seattle Torrent are one of the first two expansion teams, along with the Vancouver Goldeneyes, in the Professional Women's Hockey League (PWHL), the top-tier women's ice hockey league in the United States and Canada.
-Founded in 2025, the inaugural season of the club will be the 2025-26 season.
-Supported by the NHL's Seattle Kraken, the team will play its home games at Climate Pledge Arena.
+The team were founded in 2025 and began play in the 2025–26 season.
+Supported by the NHL's Seattle Kraken, the team plays its home games at Climate Pledge Arena.

 Seattle has also been home to various minor-league professional teams, of which currently Ballard FC and West Seattle Junction FC of USL League 2 in soccer remain.
 Representing the Seattle neighborhood of Ballard, Ballard FC was founded in 2022 as an independent, semi-professional soccer team in the fourth-division USL League 2.
 The team is owned by a group led by former Sounders player Lamar Neagle and won its first national title in 2023.
 Ballard FC's primary home is the 1,000-seat Interbay Soccer Stadium (also home to Seattle Pacific University's and Ballard High School's soccer teams), but during that field's renovations in the 2024 season, Ballard will play out of Memorial Stadium at the Seattle Center.
 West Seattle Junction FC, representing the neighborhood of West Seattle, joined USL League 2 during the 2024 season.

 The short-lived Seattle Sea Dragons, originally the Dragons, of the XFL played at Lumen Field in the league's inaugural season in 2020 prior to its suspension due to the COVID-19 pandemic.
 The Sea Dragons returned alongside the XFL in 2023 after the league's re-launch under new ownership.
 The team folded prior to the 2024 season during the XFL's merger with the United States Football League to form the United Football League.